mattpaynedev/filefiesta/README.md

 File Fiesta currently supports three command line flags, as follows:

 **-dir:** Allows the user to specify the directory to search, using absolute or relative paths.
-Note that if the path name has spaces in it, the path must be surrounded by doubel quotes ("").
-Director names are not case sensitive.
+Note that if the path name has spaces in it, the path must be surrounded by double quotes ("").
+Directory names are not case sensitive.

 **Default Value:** "./"